Metro Transit Zero-Emission Bus (ZEB) Transition Plan

 Metro Transit is committed to reducing vehicle emissions by bringing more electric buses into its fleet.
 This commitment is reflected in these actions:

-The planned purchase of eight 40-foot electric buses that will be used on local routes beginning in 2023.
+- The purchase of 20 40-foot electric buses expected to be used on local routes beginning in 2026

 Still learning